Tag Archives: ruger

 With a target set up at one hundred yards, I laid on my shooting mat to zero the little Ruger.
 Using the Hornady ammunition I zeroed the rifle, and fired a quick three-shot group.

-After correcting the point of impact to correlate with my point of aim, and then it was time to have some fun.
+After correcting the point of impact to correlate with my point of aim, it was time to have some fun.
 Followed by my other ammo selections, and all of them shot very comparable which is always nice.
 Then I turned my attention to the hill beyond my target, surely there was an opportunity to test this rifle at some longer ranges.

 With my binoculars I picked out a couple targets that were about ten inches in diameter.
 One of them I ranged at four-hundred and sixty yards.
 Not too far but definitely something realistic for a deer in these mountains.
 After zeroing the turrets on my scope, I adjusted 2.1 MRAD of elevation to correct for the distance.
 The wind was dead calm, so I held center on the target, and pressed the trigger.